Tuesday Tips: UC Berkeley Haas Application Essays, Tips for 2024-2025

 In that case, consider whether you enjoy research because it allows you to be creative or solve problems.
 Delve into your motivations to see what is driving you—being specific about the “why” will help you with all of your essays.

 This is a traditional essay asking about your career goals and how an MBA from Haas will get you from here to there.
-While this question does not ask specifically “why Haas?” you should know what is most appealing about the program.
+While this question does not ask specifically “why Haas?” think about the attributes of the program that will enhance your career goals.

 According to SBC’s Haas experts, “Haas can get a lot of entrepreneurs, engineers, and people with really untraditional paths because they think Haas is an untraditional program.
 Folks who want to transition to a start-up or do their own venture really need to have a clear idea why Haas and why now.
 Their path needs to be very specific and why their career trajectory is either right for a transition or continuing down the same path, but taking a breath for the MBA.”